cireneirbo/unboring-calculator/README.md

 None

 ## Getting Started
-Launch the program with `node main.js`.
+* Launch the program with `node main.js`.

+## Future Plans
+* A hosted React.js website to perform calculations from.
+* More formulae for interest calculations, such as compounding monthly and daily.